jdossgollin/lab-guide/docs/open.md

 > Stodden, V. (2009).
 The legal framework for reproducible scientific research: licensing and copyright.
 Computing in Science Engineering, 11(1), 35–40. [https://doi.org/10.1109/MCSE.2009.19](https://doi.org/10.1109/MCSE.2009.19){:target="_blank"}

-## Communication
+## Communication and outreach

 From our [core values](/#core-values),

 > We seek to make our research accessible to all levels of an inquiring society, amateur or professional.

-This necessarily communicating methods and results to peers using scientific tools, and to the public through the channels they are already using.
+This necessarily involves communicating methods and results to peers using scientific tools, and to the public through  the channels.

 ### Scientific communication